Injury On the Golf Course: Regardless of Your Handicap, Escaping Liability Is Par for the Course

 Louis J. DeVoto*

 “Golf is one of the more popular pastimes in this country.”
-The popularity of the sport has increased tremendously in recent years.
+The popularity of the sport has increased tremendously in recent years and now thousands of people are having golf lessons in los angeles as well as other cities.
 As play on the golf course has increased, so have golf related injuries.
 Golfers know that “poor shots end in sand-traps, roughs and higher handicaps.”
 But most golfers and many lawyers do not realize that stray shots can also end in serious injuries and large lawsuits.

 Golf related injuries result from errant shots, reckless swings, overturned golf carts and thrown clubs.
 Few people associated with golf courses are immune from the hazards of the golfing accident-players, caddies, spectators, passing motorists and even adjacent homeowners.
 With insurance becoming increasingly expensive or largely unavailable, “the legal implications of such accidents are vitally important to golfers, golf courses and insurers.”